smruti264/Talksy/README.md

 ### "relation does not exist"
 Run the complete `supabase.sql` in Supabase SQL Editor.

+### Register fails / "Signups not allowed" / phone provider errors
+Make sure **Authentication → Providers → Email** is enabled.
+Talksy no longer uses the Phone provider, so no SMS provider (Twilio, etc.) is required.

-### Users can sign up but cannot log in
+### Users can sign up but cannot log in right away
-Check Supabase Phone provider configuration and whether phone confirmation is being required.
+Check **Authentication → Settings** — if "Confirm email" is ON, the user must click the confirmation link in their inbox first.
+Turn it OFF for instant login during testing.

 ### Messages do not appear live
 Make sure `messages` is enabled in Supabase Realtime.
 The SQL includes: